What is a Property Developer? Property Developer Explains

 A step up in size from smaller residential projects are medium or mid-sized developments.
 These are larger sized townhouse or unit blocks.
 For example between 15-30 different dwellings.

 Medium-density multi-unit developments are usually built on a larger block of land.
-Or they occur when a developer acquires several lots next to each other and subdivides them.
+Or they occur when a developer acquires several lots of land next to each other with the aim of subdividing the land together.
 These are more significant projects with bigger profits and more to manage.

 For example, check out this flagship project from Burbank Urban.